ckaznocha/axosoft-python/README.md

 1. Start interacting with your Axosoft API resources
     ```python
-        # These examples arbitrarily use the release endpoint
+        # These examples arbitrarily use the release resource

         """
         Create a new release.